Shalom Hanoch: Musical career

-International career

 In London, Shalom signed a contract with producer and music publisher Dick James, who worked with Elton John at that time.
 In 1971 Hanoch recorded a solo album in English, Shalom.
 The album was recorded and produced by James' record company, DJM, with Elton John's backing band.
 The record included songs that were composed by Hanoch in Israel and were translated into English and also included new compositions.
 A few of these became more famous in Israel several years later, when they were translated into Hebrew and appeared in his solo albums, and in an album by his new band Tamouz.
 With his return to Israel in 1973 Hanoch claimed he had come back because it was hard for him to succeed in other countries, and writing in English did not suit him.
 In 1976, the album was released in Israel by CBS and sold out in stores very fast.
 CBS never produced additional copies of the album, and it was never re-released.